ranasingh1/authSysFrontend/README.md

 2. **User Interface:**
    - Prioritized user experience by designing intuitive and aesthetically pleasing user interfaces.
    - Implemented responsive design principles to ensure compatibility across various devices and screen sizes.
-   - Employed modern UI libraries like Material-UI or Bootstrap for consistent and polished UI elements.
+   - Employed modern UI libraries like Tailwind for consistent and polished UI elements.

 3. **HTTP Requests:**
    - Adopted Axios, a popular HTTP client for JavaScript, for its simplicity and flexibility.